danielahyano/table_tennis_aerodynamics/README.md

 3. To plot you can use one of my three python programs:
-'plot_tt_animated.py' which is an animation that shows the plot in z-x axis 'plot_tt_up_vision.py' which is an animation from the "up" vision and 'plot_tt.py' which is a simple plot to see the trajectory!.
+'plot_tt_animated.py' which is an animation that shows the plot in z-x axis 'plot_tt_up_vision.py' which is an animation from the "up" vision and 'plot_2d.py' which is a simple plot to see the trajectory in 2d and plot_3d.py which is a 3d plot!.